aquasecurity/trivy-operator/docs/tutorials/private-registries.md

 If you have to modify your deployment.yaml manifest, make sure to update that as well.

-Once you have defined your ImagePullSecret, the Operator will have access to the container image automatically with the defaul configuration.
+Once you have defined your ImagePullSecret, the Operator will have access to the container image automatically with the default configuration.

 ## Third Option: Define an ImagePullSecret through a ServiceAccount